moremeyou/Obsidian-Tag-Buddy/README.md

 A collection of tag functionalities for Obsidian.

 **BETA WARNING**
-- For now, you need the modified tag-summary plugin (also on git) to use this plugin.
+- For now, you need the [modified tag-summary plugin](https://github.com/moremeyou/tag-summary/tree/Tag-Summary-Mod) to use this plugin.
 - Multiple safety checks are implemented, but please backup your vault before using.

 #### Use 1: Quick delete tag in-line